 2. Review the Disciplinary Core Ideas.

 When you look at all of the standards in their entirety, they can be more than a bit overwhelming.
 However, the Disciplinary Core Ideas (DCI) most closely resemble the old standards because they tell you what a student should know before they leave your classroom.

 Some of these things might surprise you.
 For example, as I have mentioned before, there is no longer a requirement to teach atomic structure in middle school.
 Students should be able to distinguish between atoms and molecules, but they don’t have to know about protons and neutrons.

 3. Start thinking about phenomena.

 While I believe you should be using phenomena all of the time, it isn’t reasonable to expect that you will be able to have it all right away.
 Try making a list of phenomena that you can use in your classroom.
 I am starting to keep track of things that I see out and about in the world using the hashtag #ssphenomena.

 4. Assess the materials you already have.

-Is there a way to make your labs more inquiry based?
-Can you include phenomenon?
-Can you add add science and engineering practices or use the lessons you have already created to teach crosscutting concepts?
+Is there a way to make your labs more inquiry-based?
+Can you include a phenomenon?
+Can you add Science and Engineering practices or use the lessons you have already created to teach Crosscutting Concepts?

 You may also realize that some of the material doesn’t fit with your curriculum anymore.
 Again, you don’t have to get rid of it all at once, but start phasing it out.

 5. Choose a Crosscutting Concept or a Science and Engineering Practice to focus on.